Caridina dennerli

 Caridina dennerli is a small species of freshwater shrimp from Sulawesi (Indonesia) that grows up to 2.5 cm in length.
 It takes its name from the German company Dennerle, which supported the expedition that led to the scientific description of the species.
-It is popularly known as the 'cardinal shrimp' in the aquarium trade.
+It is popularly known as the cardinal shrimp or Sulawesi shrimp in the aquarium trade.

 Description

 The female is larger than the male, and has a deeper carapace.
 The eggs of C. dennerli are relatively large for the size of the shrimp and are carried underneath the female's abdomen.